rakeshsinghdhami/rakeshsinghdhami/README.md

 - 🎓 I am a **Grade 12 Computer Science student at NAST (National Academy of Science and Technology)**
 - 💻 I have learned some basics of **HTML, CSS, C, and SQL** as part of my studies
-- 📚 I like gaining general knowledge about computers and their applications
+- 📚 I try to improve a little every day and gain practical experience where I can
-- 🎯 I aim to do well in my studies and build a good academic foundation
+- 🎯 My goal is to perform well in my studies and prepare for future learning opportunities
 - 📚 You can view my school-related works on **[GitHub Repositories](https://github.com/rakeshsinghdhami?tab=repositories)**
 - 📧 You can reach me at **rakeshsinghdhamirsd@gmail.com**